 Like severe summer storms, it is a virtual certainty that Hall County will experience a severe winter storm every year.
-Since 2000, the County has experienced the following number (in parenthesis) of severe winter storms each year:
+From 2000 through November 2015, the County has experienced 35 severe winter storms including ice storms (4) and blizzards (3).
+Of these 35 events, the nine (9) events featuring property damage are listed below.